Our Story

 We wanted the environment to play an important role in all of the decisions we would make in our personal and professional lives.

 So, we started by recycling some old furniture to create a unique chemical-free cooking school in our new home.
-And we integrated to our kitchen local, sustainable utensils and appliances.
+And we integrated local, sustainable utensils and appliances into our kitchen.

 Before we knew it, we were ready for our first cooking guests.